wilhelm-lab/oktoberfest/ReadMe.md

 -   `tag` = "tmt", "tmtpro", "itraq4" or "itraq8"; default is ""

--   `fdr_estimation_method` = method used for FDR estimation on PSM and peptide level: percolator or mokapot; default = percolator
+-   `fdr_estimation_method` = method used for FDR estimation on PSM and peptide level: "percolator" or "mokapot"; default = "percolator"

--   `allFeatures` = true if all features should be used for FDR estimation; default = false
+-   `allFeatures` = True if all features should be used for FDR estimation; default = False

--   `regressionMethod` = regression method for curve fitting (mapping from predicted iRT values to experimental retention times): lowess, spline or logistic; default = lowess
+-   `regressionMethod` = regression method for curve fitting (mapping from predicted iRT values to experimental retention times): "lowess", "spline" or "logistic"; default = "lowess"

 -   `fileUploads`

-    -   `search_type` = Maxquant, Msfragger, Mascot or Internal; default = Maxquant
+    -   `search_type` = "Maxquant", "Msfragger", "Mascot" or "Internal"; default = "Maxquant"

-    -   `raw_type` = thermo or mzml; default = thermo
+    -   `raw_type` = "thermo" or "mzml"; default = "thermo"

 -   `models`